Class BinomialLikelihoodCostFunction

 Remarks

-Calculates the cost in O(1)
+Calculates the cost in O(1) time using precomputed prefix sums.

 Correctly handles the edge cases where the estimated success probability is 0 or 1 (cost is 0).